openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 .. attention::

-    This panel cannot be used prior to selecting an AOI.
+    This pane cannot be used prior to selecting an AOI.

 **se.plan** allows users to set constraints limiting restoration to only those sites they view as suitable, specifically in light of ecological and socioeconomic risks.
 The tool groups the constraints into four categories:

 -   **Biophysical constraints**, including elevation, slope, annual rainfall, baseline water stress and terrestrial ecoregion;
--   **Current land cover**, including shrubs, herbaceous vegetation, cultivated and managed vegetation/agriculture, urban/built up, bare/sparse vegetation, snow and ice, herbaceous wetland, moss and lichen;
+-   **Current land cover**, including shrubs, herbaceous vegetation, cultivated and managed vegetation/agriculture, urban/built up, bare/sparse vegetation, snow and ice, herbaceous wetland, and moss and lichen;
 -   **Forest change**: deforestation rate, climate risk and natural regeneration variability; and
 -   **Socioeconomic constraints**, including protected areas, population density, declining population, property rights protection and accessibility to cities.

-These categories are displayed to the user in expandable panels.
-Select a category to open its panel and choose the appropriate constraint name in the dropdown menu labeled **Criteria**.
+These categories are displayed to the user in expandable panes.
+Select a category to open its pane and choose the appropriate constraint name in the dropdown menu labeled **Criteria**.
 The customization of contraints will appear underneath.

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/constraints.png
     :alt: constraints